renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/filtering.md

 |      Secret      |           |
 |     License      |           |

-Trivy supports the following vulnerability statuses:
+Vul supports the following vulnerability statuses:

 - `unknown`
 - `not_affected`: this package is not affected by this vulnerability on this platform